Definition of Accumulated Depreciation

 - The amount of depreciation expense reported so far (the balance in Accumulated Depreciation)

 - The amount that has not yet been depreciated (the book value of the asset)

 Example of Accumulated Depreciation

-To illustrate, let's assume that at the beginning of the current year a company's asset account Equipment reports a cost of $70,000.
-From the time of purchase until the beginning of the year the related Accumulated Depreciation account has accumulated a credit balance of $45,000.
+Let's assume that at the beginning of the current year a company's asset account Equipment reported a cost of $70,000.
+From the time the equipment was put into service until the beginning of the year the related Accumulated Depreciation account shows a credit balance of $45,000.
 During the current year the company debits Depreciation Expense for $10,000 and credits Accumulated Depreciation for $10,000.
-At the end of the current year the credit balance in Accumulated Depreciation will be $55,000.
+Therefore, at the end of the current year the credit balance in Accumulated Depreciation is $55,000.

-By crediting the account Accumulated Depreciation instead of crediting the Equipment account, the balance sheet at the end of the year can easily report both the equipment's cost of $70,000 and its accumulated depreciation of $55,000.
+By crediting the account Accumulated Depreciation instead of crediting the Equipment account, the balance sheet at the end of the year can easily report both the equipment's cost of $70,000 and its accumulated depreciation of $55,000, the net of which is $15,000.
 This is more informative than reporting only the net amount of $15,000 (which would likely be the case if the contra asset account Accumulated Depreciation was not used).